BunsenMcDubbs/congressvis/data/README.md

 **Note:** this is relatively temporary because it is imported into the database and thats where the magic happens.
-This is just a local/"master" copy of the data to refer back to or pre-process before importing into CouchDB.
+This is just a local/"master" copy of the data to refer back to or pre-process before importing into MySQL.

-So far (as of commit ca0413b419969379bc186dc5f3715907dffce75c) we only use the data in `<congress>/bills/hr/` and `<congress>/bills/s/` aka bills, not resolutions.
+~~So far (as of commit ca0413b419969379bc186dc5f3715907dffce75c) we only use the data in `<congress>/bills/hr/` and `<congress>/bills/s/` aka bills, not resolutions.~~ (no longer true as of commit f5908f59aea080b76932f532ea4d5486ad4345ce, now all bills and resolutions are used)

 Example with the 113rd Congress (2013-14):
 ```